Eight visionary musicians, an astonishing book of magical spells - a chance to sing nature back to life

 Each acrostic spell has 3 accompanying artworks by Jackie Morris– a glorious triptych of watercolour painting – firstly a clever but solemn display of the creature or plant’s absence from our world, then there is the spell itself accompanied by an ‘icon-esque’ self portrait of the central character surrounded with sumptuous gold leaf, and finally the creature or plant is depicted embedded in its natural habitat.

 Spell Songs will draw heavily on Jackie’s artwork and vision for inspiration.
 The book is as much a work of art as a work of literature.
 Carefully crafted projections of Jackie’s artwork will accompany the musicians on stage and form an integral part of the live show.
-At select shows Jackie will paint live, her work fed to a screen so that the audience can see her painting unfold.
+At all shows Jackie will paint live, her work fed to a screen so that the audience can see her painting unfold.

 Folk by the Oak has invited the musicians to gather for a residency in the Herefordshire countryside to begin their musical journey with The Lost Words – Spell Songs in January 2019.
 The newly created music will then be recorded straight after the residency to produce an album of their new music which will be released in late summer 2019.
 The songs will go on tour in February 2019.
 Spell Songs will play select venues throughout 2019 including Folk by the Oak Festival on Sunday 14th July.